scottmuc/scottmuc.github.com/source/_posts/2017-02-11-irish-whiskey-appreciation.markdown

 own flavour profiles.
 They are much lighter on the palate and easy to drink.
 While I thought they were quite drinkable, they didn't have the bigger flavour that I prefer.

-Independent Bottlers are a collecting of brands that aren't backed by the big players in the market.
+Independent bottlers are a collection of brands that aren't backed by the big players in the market.
 What I found very interesting is that the brand of the whiskey doesn't imply that they distilled the liquid.
 Since Ireland only has a handful of running distilleries the liquid would only come from them (usually Bushmills but others are upping their production).
 The independents can then choose their casks and blending strategies to make something unique and distinctly theirs.
 I'm